cloudinary/cld-handson-asset-migration-batch/README.md

 # What it is
-🚚 A script that can be used to migrate assets available via HTTP(S) protocol to Cloudinary via Cloudinary Upload API in scenarios when gradual migration with [Cloudinary auto-upload feature](https://cloudinary.com/documentation/fetch_remote_images#auto_upload_remote_files) cannot be leveraged.
+🚚 A script that can be used to migrate assets to Cloudinary from sources supported by [Cloudinary Upload API](https://cloudinary.com/documentation/image_upload_api_reference#upload_required_parameters) in scenarios when gradual migration with [Cloudinary auto-upload feature](https://cloudinary.com/documentation/fetch_remote_images#auto_upload_remote_files) cannot be leveraged.

 It is assumed that the migration problem is addressed in stages: